-- Red fox, also known as common fox is the largest species of the true foxes.
+- The red fox, also known as the common fox is the largest species of true foxes.

-- Red fox is widely distributed across the entire Northern Hemisphere including North America, Europe, Asia and parts of North Africa.
+- The red fox is widely distributed across the entire Northern Hemisphere including North America, Europe, Asia, and parts of North Africa.

 - It belongs to the Canidae family and has the largest natural distribution of any land mammal other than human beings.

-- Red fox is a famous subject of folklore as a symbol of animal cunning.
+- The red fox is a famous subject of folklore as a symbol of animal cunning.

 - Due to its large population and widespread distribution, the red fox is one of the most important fur-bearing animals harvested for the fur trade.